-Funding for students on sandwich courses during your placement year
+Funding for students that started their course prior to 1st September 2012 on sandwich courses during your placement year

 Students attending a sandwich/placement year in industry are eligible for a different support package than other students.
 If you have any queries, please contact Student Advice.

 While on placement you still have to pay course fees.
 During the 2013/14 academic year LJMU will charge you £680 tuition fees for the year.
 You will need to complete the application for your funding by logging onto http://www.direct.gov.uk/studentfinance

 During your placement year you are eligible for a reduced rate of Student Loan.
 This loan is not means-tested and will be paid to you in three instalments.
 In the 2013 academic year you can have a loan of £1,744 if you live with your parents and £2,324 if you live elsewhere.